gamedev4995/Challenge-6/Enemies.md

 To create our enemies, we simply duplicated our player character and removed the 'Player Input' component since these will be npc's (non playable characters).
 Since our enemies won't be shooting at the player in our game, we can go ahead and remove the empty object 'ShootPoint' as well.

 To work with our character easily, we made it into a Prefab variant by dragging the object into out Prefab folder and named it Enemy Variant.
-Once inside the object, click Add Component > New Script and we're adding three new scripts: Enemy, Forward Movement and Life.
+Once inside the object, click Add Component > New Script and we're adding four new scripts: Enemy, Forward Movement, Life and Score on Death.

 ## Scripts

 ### > Enemy

-This script takes care of adding new enemies onto the map once called or removing them once the player succesfully destroys them.
+This script takes care of adding new enemies onto the arena once called or removing them once the player succesfully destroys them.

-Code:

 <img width="393" alt="Screenshot 2024-11-08 at 5 23 36 PM" src="https://github.com/user-attachments/assets/509e22a9-c958-43bb-ae01-9571477541dc">